Barriers to Complexity-Theoretic Proofs that "AGI" Using Machine Learning is Impossible: Introduction

 \end{itemize}

-Another attempt to repair the proof by focusing on subsets of the data also face a barrier.
+Another attempt to repair the proof by focusing on subsets of the data also faces a barrier.

-The paper is organized as follows. in Section~\ref{sec:ingenia} we introduce the Ingenia Theorem of~\cite{van2024reclaiming}, along with the necessary context.
+The paper is organized as follows.
+In Section~\ref{sec:ingenia} we introduce the ``Ingenia Theorem" of~\cite{van2024reclaiming}, along with some necessary context.
+In Section~\ref{sec:reductio}, we illustrate that not having met one of the challenges leaves the current proof vulnerable to a \textit{reductio ad absurdum} argument.
 In Section~\ref{sec:fault} we point out what we believe to be a central flaw in the proof.
 In Section~\ref{barriers}, we identify what we see as the challenges that a correct version of the proof would have to overcome.
-We illustrate that not having met one of the challenges leaves the current proof vulnerable to a \textit{reductio ad absurdum} argument (Section~\ref{sec:reductio}).
+In Section~\ref{sec:worst-case}, we discuss why the worst-case analysis of~\cite{van2024reclaiming}, as performed on the domain of polytime-sampleable distributions, does not imply that learning human cognition is intractable.
+In Section~\ref{sec:lower-bound}, we explain that it follows from Section~\ref{sec:worst-case} that~\cite{van2024reclaiming} did not derive a lower-bound on the real-world complexity of constructing human-like AI from human data.

-\section{The Ingenia Theorem~}
+\section{The Ingenia Theorem}

 We first present the ``AI-by-Learning" problem, and then the ``Ingenia Theorem" that the authors derive